danbev/learning-iot/doc/rf.md

 communication to remove long sequences of ones and zeros.

+### Amplitude Shift Keying
+This is where we take a digital message and multiply it with our high frequency carrier signal, and vary the amplitude of the carrier signal depending on the digital message values 0 or 1.
+For example, it might be the case where the amplitude is 0 for a 0, and the amplitude 1 one is whatever the amplitude of the carrier signal.
+So the bits 1010 would be transmitted as a pulse with an amplitude of the carriers signal, followed by a pulse of zero amplitude and so on.

+### Frequency Shift Keying
+This is where we take a digital message and multiply it with our high frequency carrier signal, and vary the frequency of the carrier signal depending on the digital message values 0 or 1.

+### Phase Shift Keying
+This is where we take a digital message and multiply it with our high frequency carrier signal, and vary the phase of the carrier signal depending on the digital message values 0 or 1.

 ### Decibel (dB)
 This is a unit of measurment but not quite like kg or other units that we are